Should You Buy the Push 3 or Launchpad Mini for Ableton Live?

 What Are the Main Differences Between Push 3 and Launchpad Mini?

-The Push 3 is a full-featured music production workstation.
-It can operate without a computer, with built-in audio I/O, transport controls, and deep Ableton integration.
+The Push 3 is a full music production workstation with built-in audio I/O and DAW controls.
+It can operate without a computer.

 -